Coronavirus (COVID-19): change to service

 Request an assessment

-If you live in Poole and think you could benefit from social care services, you can request a supported assessment by contacting our Helpdesk on 01202 633902, by email to firstname.lastname@example.org, or by asking someone else to do so on your behalf, such as a friend, relative, GP or District Nurse.
+If you live in Poole and think you could benefit from social care services, you can request a supported assessment by contacting our Adult Social Care Contact Centre on 01202 633902, by email to firstname.lastname@example.org, or by asking someone else to do so on your behalf, such as a friend, relative, GP or District Nurse.

 We want to help as many people as possible, so we have to make sure that our services go to those who need them most.
 We do this through our fair access to care services criteria and the information you give us at your assessment.
 All of this determines what services you might be eligible for.